ulthiel/NetatmoInflux/Readme.md

 python Import.py --service
 ```

-which will execute the import every 10 minutes so that your data in the InfluxDB is always up to date.
+which will execute the import every 10 minutes so that your data in the InfluxDB is always up to date (Netatmo devices sent their values in this interval, so polling more often doesn't make sense and the Netatmo servers will eventually block you temporarily).

-Happy analyzing!
+**Happy analyzing!**